scottfr/SystemsBook/11 Going Global/Going Global.md

 </html>
 ````

+A working version of this site may be viewed at <http://BeyondConnectingTheDots.com/book/embedded-model/>.
 There is a lot more we could do with the site.
 Spend some time now experimenting with it.
 Add some more descriptive text, maybe add some images, and try to use CSS to adjust the styling.

 ## Flight Simulators and Serious Games

 In the preceding section we described how to rapidly develop a website that contains an interactive model and provides users the ability to comment and discuss the model directly on the page.
-By leveraging Insight Maker, we were able to get an interactive version of our model embedded in our webpage by only copying a few lines of code.
+By leveraging Insight Maker, we were able to get an interactive version of our model embedded in our webpage just by copying a few lines of code.
 By leveraging Disqus, we were able to include a discussion forum with a similar amount of effort.

 In many cases, what we created may be exactly what you are looking for.
 However, in other cases it is possible that you will wish to provide your users with a unique experience tailored to understanding a specific problem.
 For instance maybe you would like to develop what is known as a "flight simulator", a simulation tool that puts the user in the position of trying to manage a problem or achieve an outcome.
-For example, if you had a model of a business going through a disruptive change, you could place the user in the position of the company's leader and ask them to adjust parameters in the model in order to safely shepherd the company through this challenge.
+For example, if you had a model of a business going through a disruptive change, you could place the user in the position of the company's leader and with instructions to adjust parameters in the model in order to safely shepherd the company through this challenge.

 Similarly, "serious games" are tools designed to both engage and educate about a system.
 You can create a simulation model at the heart of a serious game or a flight simulator.
 You may give users direct access to this simulation model's interface, but generally you will want to build a custom interface on top of the model that hides the stock and flow diagram and instead displays a control panel type interface to the user.